loft-demos/vcluster-platform-demo-app-template/vcluster-gitops/argocd/pr-environments/README.md

-# Dynamic Ephemeral Preview Environments for Pull Requests

-**with vCluster and Argo CD**
+# Automated Pull Request Environments with vCluster Platform and ArgoCD

+The `pr-environments` examples cover two different approaches for using vCluster Platform and Argo CD to create and deploy to ephemeral Kubernetes virtual clusters for GitHub Pull Requests.

+The first approach leverages a pre-existing shared Argo CD instance that has been integrated with a vCluster Platform project.

+The second approach is completely ephemeral.

 This example leverages the vCluster Platform Argo CD integration that automatically adds a vCluster instance to an Argo CD instance as an Application deployment server target to create dynamic ephemeral Kubernetes clusters for GitHub Pull Requests.
 This requires that the [Argo CD instance has been integrated with a vCluster Platform Project](https://www.vcluster.com/docs/platform/integrations/argocd#enable-argo-cd-integration-per-project).
 The vCluster Platform will then create an Argo CD Cluster `Secret` when a vCluster instance in the vCluster Platform Project is either manually or automatically added to the integrated Argo CD instance.
 This integration also includes the syncing of the `VirtualClusterInstance` Kubernetes custom resource definition (CRD) `metadata.labels` to the Argo CD Cluster `Secret`.
 These `labels` can then be used with the [Argo CD Application Set Cluster Generator](https://argo-cd.readthedocs.io/en/stable/operator-manual/applicationset/Generators-Cluster/#pass-additional-key-value-pairs-via-values-field) as they are in this example.